RFC1920/Tides/README.md

 'Sunrise' and 'Sunset' are the Rust day times, and must be either whole numbers or decimal, e.g. 7.5 for 7:30AM.

 The level will rise by 'increment' every 'speed' number of seconds until it reaches the target level.

+If "RandomizeSunriseAndSunset" is true, the Sunrise/Sunset times will be modified to add or subtract a random amount of time.
+For example:

+  1. If RandomizationAmount equals 1, we will add or subtract within a 1 hour window.
+  2. Sunrise time of 7am might actually occur anywhere between 6:30 and 7:30am.

 You can selectively use either message broadcast to all players, or use the GUIAnnouncements to post it to their screens.